arif98741/multisms/readme.md

-Xenon is a universal sms sending library specially for Bangladesh. <br> You can integrate this library in your php application easily for sending sms to any Bangladeshi mobile number. <strong>This is for raw php as well.</strong>
+xenon/multisms is a universal sms sending library specially for Bangladesh. <br> You can integrate this library in your php application easily for sending sms to any Bangladeshi mobile number. <strong>This is for raw php as well.</strong>

 ### Installation

 ```
-composer require arif98741/xenon
+composer require xenon/multisms
 ```

 ### Sample Code